sorzkode/mirc_scripts_archive/hawkee.com/dragonscript_script/README.md

-# DragonScript 4.0 mIRC Script
+# DragonScript v4.0 by Shadow

 ## ⁉️ This is part of an mIRC script archiving project.
 Please read the [README](https://github.com/sorzkode/mirc_scripts_archive/blob/main/README.md) file located in the [main project repository](https://github.com/sorzkode/mirc_scripts_archive) for more information / disclaimers